Entire functions with Cantor bouquet Julia sets: Introduction

 is eventually mapped into a ray tail of $f$; see also Definition~\ref{def_criniferous}.
-Devaney hairs most commonly arise in the \emph{Eremenko-Lyubich class} $\B$ of transcendental entire functions with bounded set of singular values (see \cite{Dave_survey}), and we shall restrict to this class in the following.
+Criniferous functions most commonly arise in the \emph{Eremenko-Lyubich class} $\B$ of transcendental entire functions with bounded set of singular values (see \cite{Dave_survey}), and we shall restrict to this class in the following.

 Observe that disjoint-type functions belong to the class $\B$ by definition.
 Conversely, if $f\in\B$, then the function $\lambda f$ is of disjoint type for sufficiently small $\lambda\in\C\setminus\{0\}$; see~\cite[p.~392]{BarKarp_codingtrees}.
 Moreover, it is shown in~\cite{lasseRigidity} that the functions $f$ and $\lambda f$ are topologically conjugate on the sets of points that remain sufficiently large under iteration.
 (See~\cite[Theorem~1.1]{lasseRigidity} for the precise statement.)
-In particular, $f$ is criniferous if and only if this holds for $\lambda f$.
-We prove that, for disjoint-type functions, the property of being criniferous is reflected in the structure of the entire Julia set. \begin{thm}[Criniferous disjoint-type functions] A disjoint-type entire function $f$ is criniferous if and only if every connected component of the Julia set is an arc connecting a finite endpoint to infinity. \end{thm}
+In particular, $f$ is criniferous if and only if this holds for $\lambda f$; see~\cite[Appendix~A]{lasseRigidity}.
+We prove that, for disjoint-type functions, the property of being criniferous is reflected in the structure of the entire Julia set. \begin{thm}[Characterisations of criniferous disjoint-type functions] Let $f$ be a disjoint-type entire function.
+The following are equivalent. \begin{enumerate}[(a)] \item $I(f)\cup \{\infty\}$ is path-connected; \item every connected component of $J(f)$ is an arc connecting a finite endpoint to infinity; \item every $z\in I(f)$ can be connected to $\infty$ by a curve on which $f^n\to\infty$ uniformly; \item $f$ is criniferous. \end{enumerate} \end{thm}

-Here the ``only if'' direction follows from previous work in~\cite{lasse_dreadlocks} and~\cite{lasse_arclike}.
-On the other hand, the ``if'' direction is unexpected, since by~\cite[Theorem~2.10]{lasse_arclike} the result is \emph{not} true for individual components of the Julia set.
-Indeed, there exists a disjoint-type entire function $f$ and a connected component $\gamma$ of the Julia set such that $\gamma$ is an arc connecting a finite endpoint to infinity, $\gamma$ is entirely contained in the escaping set, but the iterates of $f$ do not converge \emph{uniformly} to infinity on $\gamma$.
+Here the key implication is \ref{item:juliaarcs} $\Rightarrow$ \ref{item:uniformstrongeremenko} (the other parts of the theorem follow from previous work in~\cite{lasse_dreadlocks} and~\cite{lasse_arclike}; see Proposition~\ref{prop:disjoint_crin}).
+This implication is remarkable since it does not hold for individual components of the Julia set: by~\cite[Theorem~2.10]{lasse_arclike}, there exists a disjoint-type entire function $f$ and a connected component $\gamma$ of its Julia set such that $\gamma$ is an arc connecting a finite endpoint to infinity, $\gamma$ is entirely contained in the escaping set, but the iterates of $f$ do not converge \emph{uniformly} to infinity on $\gamma$.
 In particular, the finite endpoint of $\gamma$ is never mapped into a ray tail.
-We prove Theorem~\ref{thm:criniferousdisjointtype} by showing that the presence of such a configuration prevents a \emph{different} component of the Julia set from being an arc.
+So Theorem~\ref{thm:criniferousdisjointtype} implies that, for such $f$, there must be a \emph{different} component of the Julia set that is not an arc.